Skullcandy Smokin' Buds/Buds XT True Wireless Headphones Review

 JBL Vibe Beam True Wireless

 The JBL Vibe Beam True Wireless are better headphones for most purposes than the Skullcandy Smokin' Buds/Buds XT True Wireless.
-The JBL have a more balanced sound out of the box, and you can further tweak the sound profile via parametric EQ.
-However, the Skullcandy have a more bass-heavy sound that's great for fans of electronic, hip-hop, and pop.
-Both buds offer a similar battery life performance, but the JBL have a slightly longer continuous and total battery life, as well as better build quality, which is good for long commutes.
-Those who need a pair of earphones for fitness purposes will likely prefer the more comfortable, stable fit of the Skullcandy.
+The JBL have a better build quality, a companion app that lets you customize their sound to your liking, and a slightly longer continuous and total battery life.
+That said, those who need a pair of earphones for fitness purposes will likely prefer the more comfortable, stable fit of the Skullcandy.
 However, the JBL have useful features for those who like to stay aware of their surroundings, whether running on a busy street or working in a collaborative office.
 The AmbientAware function allows you to integrate some background noise into your audio, and TalkThru lets you hear what your coworkers are saying without removing your buds.

 Test Results